Together, BC is Ours to Protect

 “Now, more than ever, it is important to protect the psychological wellness of BC’s firefighters to enable them to defend against the growing threat of wildfires,” said Shawn Pettipas, BCAA’s Director of Corporate Purpose.

 According to the Canadian Mental Health Association, first responders have a four times higher risk for symptoms of psychological disorders, compared to the average person.
+In the same study, 44.5% of first responders showed symptoms consistent with a psychological trauma, while the rate for the general population is around 10%.
 Yet, some have limited access to resilience training.

 “The psychological impact of putting yourself on the front line of defending communities against wildfires cannot be underestimated,” said Judy Gray, Director, Mental Health Promotion and Interim National Manager of Resilient Minds® at CMHA VF Branch.